buchtawill/FPGA_game/README.md

 This is the top module of the project, interfacing directly with the VGA DAC on the Basys3.

 ### vga_timing.v
-Contains the code that generate horizontal and vertical sync pulses.
+Contains the code that generates horizontal and vertical sync pulses.
 Also outputs the x and y coordinates of the current pixel.

 ### process.java
 Java program that will generate a verilog rom module.